cloudify-incubator/cloudify-kubernetes-provider/README.md

 ```shell
 cfy-go status version -host <your manager host> -user admin -password secret -tenant default_tenant
 ```
+* Limitations:
+	* supported only simple version of inputs/outputs when we have map[string]string.
+(On API level, in cli inputs/outputs is not supported at all.)

 ## agents
 Handle a deployment's agents